Eppie-io/Eppie-CLI/README.md

 ### If downloaded the binaries

-Previously users were required to authorize Eppie with Google and Microsoft and pass the credentials they'd created to the app.
-This is no longer the case if you download the latest executables.
-We went through Google's and Microsoft's security audits and certification procedures, so it is now a bit more convenient.
-Just run this while in the project folder:
+Run this while in the project folder:

 #### Linux and MacOS